QuentinRa/blog.quentinra.dev/info/html/index.md

   (some restriction like giving credits but (almost) no-one is doing it)

-The main idea (on the web, you may use them in a desktop application too using the svg/png files)
+The main idea (on the web, you may use them in a desktop application too, using the SVG/PNG files)

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/bootstrap-icons@1.5.0/font/bootstrap-icons.css">
 ```

-Then on the website, click on the icon and on the icon page, you got the html tag to add for instance
+Then on the website, click on the icon and on the icon page, you got the HTML tag to add for instance

 ```html